Anything-Minecraft-Team/anything-minecraft/server/guides/other/remote_server_management.md

    - Note that this stores your password in plaintext.
 If you don't want that, you can remove the `-pw <password>` argument, and it will prompt you to enter your password each time you run the shortcut.

 That's it!
 You now have a shortcut for PuTTY set up.
-You can open the shortcut by pressing the Windows key <kbd>Win</kbd> and searching for its name—this makes it super easy to open.
+You can open the shortcut by pressing the Windows key `Win` and searching for its name—this makes it super easy to open.
 You can use this SSH connection to do anything on the command-line that you'd be able to do with physical keyboard, mouse, and monitor access.

 ### tmux